-These programs give emergency help with rent, utilities, childcare, food, clothing, counseling and more depending on the organization.
-Some of these funds are funneled through churches assistance programs, government programs, and private charities in your city.
-If you live in Colorado and need financial help there is help available.
+These programs give emergency help with rent, utilities, childcare, food, clothing, counseling, and more depending on the organization.
+Some of these funds are funneled through church assistance programs, government programs, and private charities in your city.
+If you live in Colorado and need financial help, there is help available.

 Families with children always have preference over single people without kids.
-When looking for assistance from charities that help, community organization as well as the government, knowing if you qualify is half the battle and will save you a lot of unnecessary frustration.
-When you know in advance what is required to get help, you can move forward prepared to move forward.
+When looking for assistance from charities that help, community organizations, and the government, knowing if you qualify half the battle and saving you a lot of unnecessary frustration, when you know in advance what is required to get help, you can prepare to move forward.

 Colorado Cash Assistance Programs

 The Colorado Works-Temporary Assistance for Needy Families (TANF) helps struggling families with temporary assistance.
-These programs are not designed to make take care of people indefinitely, but to give temporary support until they can become self-sufficient.
+These programs are not designed to make people take care of indefinitely but give temporary support until they can become self-sufficient.
 The cash assistance helps to pay for a wide range of bills, living expenses, housing, and more.
 Federal funding is distributed to the states to provide grants and other government assistance to eligible applicants.